bacua-q/Microsoft-365-Administration/Archive/README.md

 # Enable Exchange Online Mailbox Archiving

+The Auto-Expanding Archive feature in Microsoft 365 allows archive mailboxes to grow automatically once they reach the initial 100 GB storage limit.
+According to official Microsoft documentation, this feature is available in plans like Exchange Online Plan 2 or Microsoft 365 E3/E5, and can expand up to 1.5 TB per user.
+For Exchange Online Plan 1, an additional compliance license is required to enable this functionality.
+It is ideal for organizations with high email volumes and long-term retention needs, as it prevents users from running out of archive space without requiring manual intervention.

+## To enable Auto-Expanding Archive in Microsoft 365, follow these steps:

 1. In the new EAC, navigate to **Recipients** \> **Mailboxes**.
 2. In the list of mailboxes, select the user to enable their mailbox for archive.
 3. In the flyout pane, select **Others**, and under **Mailbox archive**, select **Manage mailbox archive**